rehierl/node-tree-outliner/1-1-3-node-trees/1-1-types-of-trees.md

 * subgraph - subsets of vertices and subset of edges
 * spanning subgraph - same vertices, fewer edges
-* induced subgraph - vertex subset and all edges in that subset
+* induced subgraph - subset of vertices and all edges in that subset

 subtree